mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/Apache/index.md

 #### Skype is running

-Skpe listens on port 80 and 443.
+Skype listens on port 80 and 443.
 You cannot run your MAMP PRO instance of Apache on port 80 while using Skype.